Apadmi-Engineering/Mockzilla/CONTRIBUTING.md

 ## Getting Started

 1. Fork the repo.
-Make sure to untick the "Copy the master branch onl2" option to get all branches.
+Make sure to untick the "Copy the master branch only" option to get all branches.
-3. Clone your local copy.
+2. Clone your local copy.
-4. Checkout the develop branch `git checkout develop`.
+3. Checkout the develop branch `git checkout develop`.
-5. Open up the project in the `lib` directory in Android Studio.
+4. Open up the project in the `lib` directory in Android Studio.
-6. Regarding your `local.properties`:
- * If you have one, verify in your `local.properties` sdk location contains `sdk.dir=/Users/[Your pc username]/Library/Android/sdk`.
+5. Regarding your `local.properties` - if you have one, verify in your `local.properties` sdk location contains `sdk.dir=/Users/[Your pc username]/Library/Android/sdk`.
 If you get errors, double check you've got Android SDK 32.
- * If not, create a `local.properties` file in your `lib` directory with the above path.
+If not, create a `local.properties` file in your `lib` directory containing the above path.
-7. Go into the project level `build.gradle.kts` and sync the project.
+6. Go into the project level `build.gradle.kts` and sync the project.
-8. Finally, run a test to make sure everything built correctly!
+7. Finally, run a test to make sure everything built correctly!

 ## Running the app